Ātman (Hinduism): Buddhism

 Applying the disidentification of 'no-self' to the logical end, Buddhism does not assert an unchanging essence, any "eternal, essential and absolute something called a soul, self or atman," According to Jayatilleke, the Upanishadic inquiry fails to find an empirical correlate of the assumed Atman, but nevertheless assumes its existence, and, states Mackenzie, Advaitins "reify consciousness as an eternal self."
 (Note: Prajñānaṁ Brahma (प्रज्ञानं ब्रह्म) - "Consciousness is Brahman" - Aitareya Upanishad 3.3 of the Rig Veda) In contrast, the Buddhist inquiry "is satisfied with the empirical investigation which shows that no such Atman exists because there is no evidence" states Jayatilleke.

 While Nirvana is liberation from the kleshas and the disturbances of the mind-body complex, Buddhism eludes a definition of what it is that is liberated, implying, in Anguttara Nikaya 4.23, that the 'tathagata' is "deep, unfathomable."
 (Note: The word's original significance is not known and there has been speculation about it since at least the time of Buddhaghosa, who gives eight interpretations of the word, each with different etymological support, in his commentary on the Digha Nikaya, the Sumangalavilasini.
 According to Fyodor Shcherbatskoy, the term 'tathagata' has a non-Buddhist origin, and is best understood when compared to its usage in non-Buddhist works such as the Mahabharata.)
 According to Johannes Bronkhorst, "it is possible that original Buddhism did not deny the existence of soul," but did not want to talk about it, as they could not say that "the soul is essentially not involved in action, as their opponents did."
-While the skandhas are regarded is impermanent (anatman) and sorrowfull (dukkha), the existence of a permanent, joyful and unchanging self is neither acknowledged nor explicitly denied.
+While the skandhas are regarded is impermanent (anicca) and sorrowfull (dukkha), the existence of a permanent, joyful and unchanging self is neither acknowledged nor explicitly denied.
 Liberation is not attained by knowledge of such a self, but by " turning away from what might erroneously be regarded as the self."